Pinyin table

 This pinyin table is a complete listing of all Hanyu Pinyin syllables used in Standard Chinese.
 Each syllable in a cell is composed of an initial (columns) and a final (rows).
 An empty cell indicates that the corresponding syllable does not exist in Standard Chinese.

 The below table indicates possible combinations of initials and finals in Standard Chinese, but does not indicate tones, which are equally important to the proper pronunciation of Chinese.
 Although some initial-final combinations have some syllables using each of the five different tones, most do not.
 Some utilize only one tone.

 Pinyin entries in this page can be compared to syllables using the (unromanized) Zhuyin phonetic system in the Zhuyin table page.

 Finals are grouped into subsets a, i, u and ü.

 i, u and ü groupings indicate a combination of those finals with finals from Group a.
-For example:
+Certain combinations are treated in a special way:

 Most syllables are a combination of an initial and a final.
 However, some syllables have no initials.
 This is shown in Pinyin as follows: